duganchen/my_slackbuilds/README.md

 my_slackbuilds
 ==============

 My SlackBuilds.
-The ones I maintain, and forks of certain SlackBuilds from SBo.
+These pull, package and version directly from git.
+Just run them.